Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-Northern Virginia has one of the most active and well-compensated rental markets in the country — and landlords who manage well can generate excellent long-term returns.
-But the same mistakes come up repeatedly, and they're expensive in a market where rents are high and tenant-protection laws are strict.
-Here are the six most common ones.
+Northern Virginia has one of the most active and well-compensated rental markets in the country, and landlords who manage well can generate excellent long-term returns.
+But the same mistakes come up repeatedly, and they are expensive in a market where rents are high and tenant-protection laws are strict.
+Here are the six most common ones, with the specific cost data that shows why each matters.

 Mistake 1: Pricing Based on What You Need, Not What the Market Pays

-Pricing a Northern Virginia rental based on mortgage payment, hoped-for return, or what a Zestimate suggests — rather than current comparable rental data — is the most common first mistake.
+Pricing a Northern Virginia rental based on mortgage payment, hoped-for return, or what a Zestimate suggests rather than current comparable rental data is the most common first mistake.
 An overpriced property sits vacant.
-On a $2,800/month Arlington home, one extra week of vacancy costs $700.
+On a $2,800 per month Arlington home, one extra week of vacancy costs $700.
 Six extra weeks costs $4,200.
 The overpricing premium you hoped to capture is wiped out in the first month of extended vacancy.

-Mistake 2: Screening Too Quickly When You're Anxious About Vacancy
+Mistake 2: Screening Too Quickly When You Are Anxious About Vacancy

-Vacancy anxiety — the pressure to fill the property and stop the financial bleeding — leads landlords to approve weak applications.
-The "I'll just give them a chance" decision is where most bad tenant situations originate.
-On a $3,000/month Fairfax property, the cost of a bad tenant placement (eviction + turnover) is $10,000–$20,000.
+Vacancy anxiety, the pressure to fill the property and stop the financial bleeding, leads landlords to approve weak applications.
+The "I will just give them a chance" decision is where most bad tenant situations originate.
+On a $3,000 per month Fairfax property, the cost of a bad tenant placement (eviction plus turnover) is $10,000 to $20,000.
 The week you spent holding out for a better-qualified applicant would have cost $700.
 The math is clear.

 Mistake 3: Not Knowing the Virginia Residential Landlord and Tenant Act

 Virginia's VRLTA governs every aspect of the landlord-tenant relationship in Northern Virginia.
-Self-managing landlords who don't know VRLTA make expensive procedural mistakes: serving the wrong notice type, delivering the notice incorrectly, accepting rent after a notice is served, missing security deposit accounting deadlines.
-Every one of these mistakes has real financial consequences — from case dismissals to deposit forfeiture to wrongful eviction claims.
+Self-managing landlords who do not know VRLTA make expensive procedural mistakes: serving the wrong notice type, delivering the notice incorrectly, accepting rent after a notice is served, missing security deposit accounting deadlines.
+Every one of these mistakes has real financial consequences, from case dismissals to deposit forfeiture to wrongful eviction claims.

 Mistake 4: Treating Maintenance as Optional Until It Gets Bad

 Slow maintenance response creates two problems simultaneously: it accelerates small problems into expensive ones, and it drives good tenants to not renew their leases.
 In Northern Virginia's competitive rental market, the good tenants have options.
-A tenant who can't get maintenance addressed promptly will find a better-managed property at renewal time — costing you the full turnover cost.
+A tenant who cannot get maintenance addressed promptly will find a better-managed property at renewal time, costing you the full turnover cost of $3,000 to $5,000.

 Mistake 5: Inadequate Move-In Documentation

-The move-in inspection — a signed, photographed condition report — is the foundation of every security deposit claim.
+The move-in inspection, a signed and photographed condition report, is the foundation of every security deposit claim.
 Without it, a tenant can credibly dispute any deduction by claiming the damage existed at move-in.
-In Virginia GDC, undocumented deposit deductions often don't survive tenant challenges.
-The 30-minute investment in a thorough move-in inspection protects every deduction you'll ever want to make.
+In Virginia GDC, undocumented deposit deductions often do not survive tenant challenges.
+The 30-minute investment in a thorough move-in inspection protects every deduction you will ever want to make.

 Mistake 6: Managing the Relationship Instead of the Lease

-The landlord who gives extensions on rent because "they seem like good people," who defers a notice because "they always pay eventually," who avoids the renewal rent increase because "they've been there a long time" is not managing a business — they're managing a relationship.
+The landlord who gives extensions on rent because "they seem like good people," who defers a notice because "they always pay eventually," who avoids the renewal rent increase because "they have been there a long time" is not managing a business.
+They are managing a relationship.
 These choices erode cash flow, create inconsistency that creates legal risk, and usually lead to the exact outcome the landlord was trying to avoid.

 The lease is the document.
 Follow it consistently.
 When problems occur, address them promptly in writing with the appropriate legal procedure.
-That's not being a bad landlord — it's being a professional one.
+That is not being a bad landlord.
+It is being a professional one.
+Consistency protects both you and the tenant because it establishes clear expectations and eliminates the ambiguity that leads to disputes.

-Get your free rental analysis to see how Flat Fee Landlord manages Northern Virginia properties — systematically and professionally.
+Get your free rental analysis to see how Flat Fee Landlord manages Northern Virginia properties systematically and professionally.
+Learn about our placement process and guarantees, or read our reviews.

 • 2,000+